markitus83/learning-laravel/README.md

 # Learning Laravel
-Reopository to learn Laravel 5.5
+Repository to learn Laravel 5.5

 This project have the main goal to learn, step by step the PHP framework know as Laravel.